arrayfire/arrayfire-windows-scripts/README.md

 ------------------------|------------------------
 BUILD_DIR           | Build directory relative to AF_DIR
-BUILD_TYPE          | Can be Release (Default), Debug, RelWithDebInfo, MinSizeRel CUDA_COMPUTE        | If building on a remote machine which cannot run CUDA, set this to the appropriate compute capability (20, 30, 32, 35, 50, 52)
+BUILD_TYPE          | Can be Release (Default), Debug, RelWithDebInfo, MinSizeRel CUDA_COMPUTE_DETECT | If building on a remote machine which cannot run CUDA, set this to OFF.
+If OFF, atleast one CUDA_COMPUTE_* must be set to ON
+CUDA_COMPUTE_(XY)   | Set these to ON for whichever computes should be added to compilation manually.
 TESTS               | ON to build tests, OFF to not build tests EXAMPLES            | ON to build examples, OFF to not build examples